Do you ever struggle to trust God’s plan for you or to wait patiently on His timing?

 Of course, that’s not always easy.
 So at the end of this blog post, I have four very practical steps you can take when you’re struggling to trust God’s plan and wait on his timing.

-But first – an invitation and a story.
+But first – a story.

 The Story of Abraham and Sarah